mindspore-lab/mindone/examples/opensora_hpcai/README.md

 <details>
 <summary>View more</summary>

-The text-video pair data should be organized as follows for example.
+The text-video pair data should be organized as follows, for example.

 ```text
 .